Bilguun Ariunbaatar: Other media

 In 2012 he worked for the Rock Radio and hosted the radio programme Szybki Bill at the Radio Zet.

-In 2015 and 2016, he acted in Udając ofiarę, a play by Krystyna Janda The play was performed in the Och-Teatr theatre in Warsaw.
+In 2015 and 2016, he acted in Udając ofiarę, a play by Krystyna Janda, performed in the Och-Teatr theatre in Warsaw.

 He formed the rock band Lavina with Rafał Żukowski, Paweł Paszczyk, and Mateusz Banasiuk in 2015.
 Their debut album was released on 4 September 2020.
 The band was disbanded in October 2023.

 Controversy

 Ariunbaatar was named in a leaked list of cocaine dealer clients in 2018.
 As a result he was blacklisted by major television studios.
 At the time he was struggling with clinical depression.
 He decided to end his career and retreat from public life.

 Ariunbaatar returned to acting in 2022 and had a minor role in the feature film Szczęścia chodzą parami.

 Private life

 Together with a now ex-girlfriend, Izabela, he has a daughter, Antonina, who was born in 2016.
 For years, he struggled with clinical depression.